hyperhq/docs.hyper.sh-hyper/Feature/storage/volume.md

 ### File Volume Initialization

 When initializing a volume with a specified source (local or http) that points to a file, the volume destination must also be a file.
-The destination file will be created automatically if not existed.
+The destination file will be created automatically if it does not already exist.

 However, if the image itself has a directory at the volume destination place, the container will fail to start.
 For example, the following command will fail to start the container, because `/etc/hosts` is a file source and `/mnt` is an existing directory in container image `ubuntu:14.04`.
 The same applies to http/https based remote volume sources as well.